37.8478° N

 The_opportunity

 I've used Strava for a decade and love it, so this started as a fan's question: if I were on the team, where would I take the analytics next?
 Strava is excellent at the competitive, social side of the sport.
 The opportunity I kept seeing was to add a layer that helps an athlete decide what's next, not just review what already happened, and to bring along the returning or more casual athlete who wants to get healthier at their own pace.
-Same great data, a complementary audience to grow into.
+Same data, second audience.

 Key_decisions

 One dataset, two experiences.
 Rather than build one more dashboard, I treated the same underlying metrics as raw material for two distinct experiences, each with its own AI interpretation.
 The serious athlete gets the training-load and fitness metrics this audience already expects, presented with extra rigor and transparency.
-The wellness athlete gets overtraining detection and gentle, mental-health-aware guardrails for returning or casual riders and runners, an audience there's room to welcome in.
+The wellness athlete gets overtraining detection and gentler guardrails, built for returning or casual riders and runners.

 Heart-rate only, no power meter.
 I scoped to heart rate on purpose: power-based metrics would exclude the runner, hiker, and casual athlete the wellness view is for.
 Sticking to heart rate keeps that second experience open to everyone rather than narrowing it back to dedicated cyclists.

 The AI never generates a number.
 A metrics engine computes everything in Python from established exercise-science formulas; the Claude layer only interprets the resulting numbers in plain language.
-That makes “no hallucinated metrics” a structural guarantee rather than a prompt-engineering hope, and I label any simplification so a user can never mistake it for a fabricated figure.
+A hallucinated metric isn't something I prompt against; there's no path for one to exist.
+Any simplification is labeled as one.

 The_conquer_feature